 Think about a banana as it stays on your kitchen counter for 3 days; it gets brown spots on the outside, and the inside becomes mushy and starts to smell.
 Eventually if you leave the banana out for too many days, it will rot.
 Basically any food you leave out of the fridge eventually starts to deteriorate and decay.
 Just like food, most things in life are perishable too, meaning that they exist in a specific shape and form in one moment, and then the next moment they change.
 Matter is always subject to change and transformation: relationships end, relatives pass away, we switch jobs, and what we thought we liked one moment, we no longer do the next.

 However, we strive to turn the perishable into imperishable.
 We want to marry things and put rings on imaginary fingers in hope that things will stay the same forever.

 Food scientists are constantly finding ways to make food LAST LONGER; they add chemicals and preservatives to foods in order to extend their shelf life, but as we all know these additives actually harm our health and at the end of the day do more harm than good.
-It’s our obsession for converting the perishable into imperishable/everlasting/immortal which ultimately leads us astray and into disease.
+It’s our obsession with converting the perishable into everlasting/immortal which ultimately leads us astray and into disease.